WaylonWalker/waylonwalker.com/pages/til/pyenv-pipx.md

 ## Which version of python is `pipx` using??

-This one was not obvious to me at first, please let me know if there is a better way.
+This one took me a minute to figure out at first, please let me know if there is a better way.
 I am pretty certain that this is not the ideal way, but it works.

 My first technique was to make a package that printed out `sys.version`.